korcankaraokcu/PINCE/README.md

 chmod +x PINCE-x86_64.AppImage
 sudo -E ./PINCE-x86_64.AppImage
 ```
-- Our AppImage should run on any distro that is as new or newer than Ubuntu 22.04.
-Anything older than this might not work and is not officially supported.
 - For Arch users, there's also an [AUR package](https://aur.archlinux.org/packages/pince-git/) but please bear in mind that **we're not the maintainers of the AUR package and it's not officially supported by us**.
   - Please do not open an Issue unless you can reproduce the issue you're experiencing on our AppImages or local install.

 ### Developers and Contributors:
-- If you want to have a local install of PINCE so you can modify code or contribute with PRs, you'll have to use our installer script in the repo to setup a venv dev environment.
+- If you want to have a local install of PINCE so you can modify code or contribute with PRs, you'll have to use our installer script in the repo to setup a venv dev environment or do it yourself.
 - To install local dev environment, run the following commands in a terminal anywhere you'd like to have the PINCE folder:
 ```bash
 git clone --recursive https://github.com/korcankaraokcu/PINCE sh PINCE/install.sh
 ```
 - Make sure to check our [Officially supported platforms](#officially-supported-platforms) section below.
-Our installer might not work on distros that are not listed there, but it will still try to install using packages from supported distros, just follow the on-screen instructions.
+Our installer might not work on distros that are not listed there, but it will still try to install using some package managers, just follow the on-screen instructions.
 - If installer fails trying to install on an unsupported distro, you're on your own on trying to get the local dev environment up and running.
 Check `install.sh` to get an idea about what you might need.
 - If you'd like to uninstall PINCE, just delete this folder, almost everything is installed locally.
 Config and user files of PINCE can be found in "~/.config/PINCE", you can manually delete them as well if you want.